August through November

 Please be aware of the following dates:

-If you are graduating from high school in 2013, or even if you are already in college, you need to submit the Free Application for Federal Student Aid—commonly known as the FAFSA—by March 1, 2014 to be considered for federal student financial aid.
+If you are graduating from high school this year, or even if you are already in college, you need to submit the Free Application for Federal Student Aid—commonly known as the FAFSA—to be considered for federal student financial aid.

 April through June